Campsites in Cornwall

 Animal lovers will find Screech Owl Sanctuary a real hoot.
 You can meet lots of rescued feathered friends who are homed and rehabilitated here, along with a whole range of other animals like pygmy goats, emus and meerkats.
 The Tamar Otter and Wildlife Centre is another wonderful place, with otters and other British wildlife such as fallow deer and the rare Scottish Wildcat.
 Porfell Wildlife Park has more exotic wildlife to see up close.

-For a really fun family day out, the region is also home to two theme parks, Crealy Great Adventure Park and Flambards, each with thrilling rides and fun attractions.
+For a really fun family day out, the region is also home to a theme park, Crealy Great Adventure Park, with thrilling rides and fun attractions.

 Adults looking to sample the local tipples should visit Camel Valleyand The St Austell's Brewery - the oldest family-owned brewery in Cornwall.